raffyakbarsyah/web-font-example/README.md

-The odin project (just for exercising)
+The odin project (just for exercising).